Allianz eyes growth in computer hacking insurance

-MUNICH Europe's biggest insurer Allianz (ALVG.DE) is expecting to cash in on growing corporate demand for insurance against computer hacking and internet breakdowns, it said on Wednesday.
+MUNICH, July 10 Europe's biggest insurer Allianz is expecting to cash in on growing corporate demand for insurance against computer hacking and internet breakdowns, it said on Wednesday.

 "We see cyber insurance as a big growth market," said Hartmut Mai, board member at Allianz's AGCS unit for global corporate and special insurance risks.